unraid/docs/docs/unraid-os/manual/changing-the-flash-device.md

 Prior to replacing the current flash, it may be worthwhile to shut down your server, remove the flash, and insert it into a Windows or Mac computer.
-Using Windows scandisk or Disk Utilities in Mac, you should be able to try to \"repair\" the existing flash.
+Using Windows scandisk or Disk Utilities in Mac, you should be able to try to "repair" the existing flash.
 If this operation works, you may want to consider continuing the use of the flash.
-If you\'ve done this before and are still having issues with your flash, then replacement is probably necessary.
+If you've done this before and are still having issues with your flash, then replacement is probably necessary.